 A crucial part of Akademihotellet is the cozy and family-like atmosphere.

 – I’ve always thought that you should almost feel at home here.
 We also notice the positive response we get from guests that they agree, that they appreciate our openness and the small hotel charm, says Staffan.

 Part of the openness of the hotel has been the tradition of the Kulturnatten (Culture Night is a tradition where all Uppsala cultural venues open up for one day).
-For 15 years, the hotel has opened all conference rooms for artists and artisans on a September evening in the autumn.
+For more than 15 years, the hotel has opened all conference rooms for artists and artisans on a September evening in the autumn.

 – It is a precious tradition where we welcome visitors and artisans.
 Some show off their art and others sell their craft.
 For us, it fits well in that we operate in the middle of Uppsala’s cultural-historical center.
 Everything from being located a stone’s throw away from where Karin Boye lived, or for example a hill up from Ingemar Bergman’s cinema.
 Not to mention that Queen Christina in the 17th century acted from Uppsala Castle just a few hundred meters away, Helena Hammarberg says.

 The next change for the hotel came in 2009 when it was decided that the hotel would be a unit independent from the university.